Silent Hill: Revelation: Plot

 Heather ventures into the foggy dimension to find her father.
-She encounters Alessa's mother Dahlia (Deborah Kara Unger), who reveals that Claudia intends to complete the purpose intended for Alessa at her burning.
-After a shift to the Otherworld, Heather finds Leonard who, after informing her that the Seal of Metatron will reveal "the true nature of things," fuses Heather's half of the amulet with the one he possesses and becomes a monster.
+She encounters Alessa's mother Dahlia, who reveals that Claudia intends to complete the purpose intended for Alessa at her burning.
+After a shift to the Otherworld, Heather finds Leonard who, after informing her that the Seal of Metatron will reveal "the true nature of things", fuses Heather's half of the amulet with the one he possesses and becomes a monster.
 After being knocked out and carried off, Heather regains consciousness and grabs the amulet from within his body, killing Leonard.
-As she runs away, she summons Pyramid Head (Roberto Campanella), the entity created to protect Alessa (and by extension Heather), with her pleading and hides from him.
+As she runs away, she summons Pyramid Head, the entity created to protect Alessa (and by extension Heather), with her pleading and hides from him.
 Shortly after, she witnesses Vincent being taken away by the Order after being deemed insane by Claudia for betraying them.

 Heather saves Vincent and they go to Lakeside Amusement Park where the Order's sanctuary is hidden.
-Dark Alessa (Erin Pitt and Adelaide Clemens), the manifestation of Alessa's wrath, confronts Heather who embraces her counterpart, absorbing her, and making Alessa complete once again.
+Dark Alessa, the manifestation of Alessa's wrath, confronts Heather who embraces her counterpart, absorbing her, and making Alessa complete once again.
 Heather confronts Claudia, who is holding Christopher and Vincent hostage.
 Claudia explains that Alessa's destiny was to be the incubator for a deity worshiped by the Order, who would punish all sinners upon its birth, completing Heather's destiny as well.
 Remembering Leonard's words, Heather gives Claudia the Seal of Metatron, revealing her to be the Missionary.
 Heather summons Pyramid Head, who kills the Missionary, allowing Heather to rescue Vincent and Christopher.